apache/causeway-site/content/getting-started/TransportPlanner/about.md

 ###Log in
 - log in with chris/pass
-- a user with less priviliges is arne/pass (Arne is not allowed to plan.
+- a user with less privileges is arne/pass (Arne is not allowed to plan.
 He represents a customer who only is able to create a transport demand)

 ###Fixtures
 - System/Install to have some predefined objects.
 Give it some time to complete...